 – IT Upgrades ($10M)

 Without these funds, the Biden administration is bound to face crushing political ramifications for what is almost assuredly going to be a humanitarian disaster on our southern border.
 The political impacts will be far-reaching into 2024, but the people seeking safety, shelter, and work will feel the most catastrophic consequences of this failure to prepare.
-Most won’t qualify for permanent protection in the U.S., but all deserve to be treated humanely and fairly — a right that will not materialize without border funding now.
+Most won’t qualify for permanent protection in the U.S., but all deserve to be treated humanely and fairly — a right that will not materialize without emergency border funding now.